temitayoadefemi/crosslink/README.md

 # linked-list
- a simple implementation of a linked list in python and c
+ a library for managing and manipulating linked lists in Python and C